flyingmachine/brave-clojure-web/content/2-getting-started.md

 lein run
 ```

-You should see the output, "I'm a little tea pot!"
+You should see the output, "I'm a little teapot!"

 ### Building the Clojure Project